 God is Triune

-We believe in one God, eternally existing in three equal personages: Father, Son, and Holy Spirit (Matthew 3:16-17; 28:19; 2 Corinthians 13:14).
+We believe in one God, eternally existing in three equal persons: Father, Son, and Holy Spirit (Matthew 3:16-17; 28:19; 2 Corinthians 13:14).
 This divine community of one God (Isaiah 45:1) eternally knows, loves, and glorifies one another.
 This triune God is perfect in all his attributes (love, holiness, power, justice, etc.), he does not change (Psalm 102:25-27; Malachi 3:6).
 It is he who created all things, and apart from his creative work, nothing that exists would exist (Genesis 1:1; John 1:3).
 By his power he sustains all things (Hebrews 1:3), and it is he alone that can redeem people from their sins (Acts 4:12).

-We believe that God created the heavens and the earth as the Bible teaches (Genesis 1:1-2:4).
+We believe that God created the heavens and the earth, as the Bible teaches (Genesis 1:1-2:4).
 Thus there is a distinction between God (Creator) and everything else (Creation).
 Although God is distinct from his creation, he is actively involved in it.
 God created men and women in His own image (Genesis 1:27).
 He created Adam and Eve to tend and cultivate the created realm (Genesis 1:28; Genesis 2:15).
 Man and woman were given a complementing role one with another in marriage (Ephesians 5:33) and in the church leadership (1Timothy 3:8,11).
-Thus we believe in marriage as the Bible defines in it, between one man and one woman (Matthew 19:4-5) as God has great specific callings for both genders.
+Thus, we believe in marriage as the Bible defines in it, between one man and one woman (Matthew 19:4-5).
+God has great specific callings for both genders.
 The purpose of God’s creation is to bring glory to himself within the Trinity.

 We believe that all humanity is hopeless without Christ (Romans 3:23; Ephesians 2:12).
 In order to save people from their sins, God sent Jesus into the world who took on human flesh, in order to identify with humanity and our plight.
 He lived a sinless life (Hebrews 4:15) and died as a substitute for all who would repent and believe in him (1 Peter 3:18).
 Jesus came because of the love of God (John 3:16).